 Blog - K2view

-What is an MCP Server?
+What is an MCP server?

-Written by Iris Zarecki | April 23, 2025
+Written by Oren Ezra | April 28, 2025

 An MCP server is a component of the Model Context Protocol (MCP), a standard designed to connect GenAI applications with enterprise data and AI tools.

-What is an MCP Server?
+What is an MCP server?

 The need for MCP servers arises from the challenges in managing massive volumes of data scattered across various sources.
 Enterprises often struggle with integrating and effectively using this data, especially when it's siloed in different systems.
 MCP servers provide an effective solution for ensuring that LLMs get the right data at the right time, reducing the chances of AI hallucinations and other errors.

-MCP server origins and importance
+MCP origins and importance

 As enterprises increasingly adopt generative AI, the volume and variety of data these AI systems require can be overwhelming.
-Without a standard protocol, the necessity for custom integration with each new data source creates a significant scaling bottleneck.
+Without a standard protocol, like MCP, the necessity for custom integration with each new data source creates a significant scaling bottleneck.

-The Model Context Protocol (MCP) offers a simple, open standard to establish secure, bi-directional communication between AI systems and the underlying data that they require.
+The Model Context Protocol (MCP) for AI offers a simple, open standard to establish secure, bi-directional communication between AI systems and the underlying data that they require.
 Data is made accessible via MCP servers, and AI apps (MCP clients) consume data through these MCP servers.

 MCP servers streamline this process by allowing rapid access to fresh data from source systems, ensuring real-time responses and maintaining high performance.
 Additionally, MCP servers place emphasis on privacy and security guardrails to prevent sensitive data from leaking into AI models.
 This ensures compliance with data protection regulations, safeguarding both the enterprise and its clients.